One Day in Charleston: The Perfect Itinerary

 You can also choose to take the ferry from Patriots Point in Mount Pleasant.

-Savannah, Georgia, is also a popular day trip from Charleston
+Savannah, Georgia, is also a popular day trip from Charleston.

-To get the most out of a visit, I’d recommend a weekend trip to Savannah but you can see the best of the best with a Savannah day trip
+To get the most out of a visit, I’d recommend a weekend trip to Savannah but you can see the best of the best with a Savannah day trip.

 Read More → Savannah vs Charleston: Which to Visit?

-Other great things to do on a day trip to Charleston if you have time
+Other great things to do in Charleston

 Battery